SimoneRebora/WS_DH_Verona2022/dataset/README.md

-Here you should add the dataset from the empirical experiment with topic modeling.
+Here goes the dataset from the empirical experiment with topic modeling.